Remyvts11/Whey-to-go-pm1/README.md

     All images extracted from Shutterstock.com and iStock.com

   ## Deployment
-   To set up project on a local device, open this link in a web browser:
+   [To set up project on a local device, open this link in a web browser] (https://studious-space-guide-5gxg6p5jjwv6c7xxj-8000.app.github.dev/recipes.html)

   ## Testing
    ### HTML code validated using: https://validator.w3.org/